spiceFlowMatrix/NoonOnline/README.md

 Though now defunct, this project highlights my skills in process automation, quality assurance, and performance optimization across a multi-platform application.

+> This architecture was in the middle of migration towards Clean Architecture when the project had to be shut down.
+See [here](https://github.com/spiceFlowMatrix/BridgeTrunk) for the WIP migration.

 ## DevOps/Stack Highlights

 > **Note:** This project relies on several services from Google Cloud Platform and Auth0, so a live demo isn’t available.
 The repository includes CI/CD configurations, Helm chart, and Dockerfiles used in production.